fran-jag/solvation_free_energy/README.md

 ## Results

 Original data was split in 80:20 as Training:Test.
-The Test set was not used for training, only for final validation of the tunes models.
+The Test set was not used for training, only for final validation of the tuned models.
 The train set consisted of 514 samples, the test set consisted of 128 samples.

 ### 1. XGB tuning
 Bayesian optimization of hyperparameters of XGBRegressor produced the following parameters as optimal:
-- learning_rate: 0.13295750580281185
+- learning_rate: 0.133
 - max_depth: 6
-- colsample_bytree: 0.8723563799338128
+- colsample_bytree: 0.872
-- reg_alpha: 0.0037713319149620733
+- reg_alpha: 0.0038

 The R<sup>2</sup> was 0.879 against the independent test set.